mameise/Tamagotchi-Emulator-Pebble/README.md

-Fork of the Tamagotchi Emulator 4 Pebble with following changes:
+Fork of the Tamagotchi Emulator 4 Pebble by StefanBauwens with following changes:
 - added auto sync of the time on start and all 2 hours if drift is above 30 seconds
 - autosave all 5 minutes
 - support for tama-p1.bin to have it on the watch, no need to load rom from watch on start anymore